Lyall/FF7RemakeFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

 #### Ultrawide/Narrower
-- Combat simulator transition cutscene is displayed at the wrong aspect ratio.
 - Map menu has a blue tint when at <16:9.

 ## Recommended Mods